 Cervical cancer symptom

-Most cases of cervical cancer are discovered as a result of cervical
+Most cases are discovered as a result of cervical

 screening, before there are any obvious symptoms.
 However, for those few cases